h4l/sortedcontainers-stubs/README.md

 $ pip install sortedcontainers-stubs
 ```

-Once you've installed the package, mypy should automatically find the types
+Once you've installed the package, mypy (or other tools) should automatically
-without any configuration.
+find the types without any configuration.

 ## Usage Notes